terp/TufteCharts/README.md

 TODO
 ----
 I'll be adding multiple series to the scatter plot soon, along with some additional means of annotating the data.
-I'm also planning to add some more chart styles, including the modified box plot and the dot-dash-plot.
+I'm also planning to add some more chart styles, including the modified box plot.